Jimmy Hill: Television career

-He was briefly LWT's Deputy Controller of Programmes, before joining the BBC to present Match of the Day.
+Hill was briefly LWT's Deputy Controller of Programmes, before joining the BBC to present Match of the Day.
 Hill made 600 appearances on the show, and became a television icon, instantly recognisable and often caricatured for his long chin and distinctive beard.
 As a presenter or analyst, he worked on every major international championship from 1966 to 1998.
-As a broadcaster with the BBC he was present at the Hillsborough disaster in 1989, whilst covering the game for Match of the Day.
+As a broadcaster with the BBC, he was present at the Hillsborough disaster in 1989 whilst covering the game for Match of the Day.
 In 1999, Hill moved from the BBC to Sky Sports, where he featured on Jimmy Hill's Sunday Supplement, a weekly discussion show between Hill and three football journalists.
 In 2007, he was replaced by his co-presenter Brian Woolnough and the programme was renamed Sunday Supplement.

 In 2004, Hill defended fellow pundit Ron Atkinson over racist comments Atkinson had made, believing his microphone was off, which were broadcast live in the Middle East.
 Hill was asked whether he thought Atkinson should resign for describing a Chelsea player as a "lazy, fucking thick nigger", to which he said it was the "language of the football field".
 Hill went on to say: "In that context, you wouldn't think that words like nigger were particularly insulting: it would be funny.
 Without meaning to insult any black men, it's us having fun ...
 I mean, nigger is black – so we have jokes where we call them niggers because they're black.
 Why should that be any more of an offence than someone calling me chinny?"
 (Hill, famously, had a prominent chin).
 Hill's comments were described as "mind-boggling" by the then director of Kick it Out, football's anti-racism group.
 He went on to say: "Jimmy Hill's comments are as offensive as Ron Atkinson's".

 Directorships

 Despite his departure as manager in 1967, Hill returned to Coventry City as managing director in April 1975 before becoming the chairman.
 When Coventry played their last match at Highfield Road in 2005, Hill received a post-match hero's welcome from the capacity crowd and led them in a rousing chorus of "The Sky Blue Song".
 In 2007, fans voted for a bar at the new Ricoh Arena to be named "Jimmy's" in his honour.
 Following a spell as chairman of Charlton Athletic, Hill made a return to Fulham in 1987 to become chairman, helping his old club survive near-bankruptcy and blocking an attempted merger with Queens Park Rangers.
 Hill was a trustee of the Stable Lads' Association, and a patron of Labrador Rescue South East and Central.